abhijeetshuklaoist/gocsvparser/README.md

 2 files, 1 having 1M correct records, another having 1M incorrect records
 ### Execution time:
 On average (of 5 runs) on my machines, it took 12 seconds to process the file.

+# What is next?
+1. Add debug level logger using some 3rd part logger package
+2. Added logic to process files in bulk.
+Should be simple enough
+3. Add more automated tests